btf7/6502-Emulator/README.md

 You must pass a 64KiB file as input - this file will be loaded into processor memory before the processor is started.

 This emulator supports all official 6502 instructions.
-If any opcode other than the official ones is read, the emulator will crash.
+If any opcode other than the official ones is read, the emulator will crash.\
+Decimal mode is not yet supported.

 If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I can't easily work around